openstf/adbkit/README.md

 ##### Example - install an APK from a URL

 This example requires the [request](https://www.npmjs.org/package/request) module.
-It also doesn't do error any error handling (404 responses, timeouts etc).
+It also doesn't do any error handling (404 responses, timeouts, invalid URLs etc).

 ```javascript
 var client = require('adbkit').createClient()